 Marijuana Law, Policy, and Authority is designed (in part) for use in such courses, and it is written in a style that is accessible to students at a variety of levels, from undergraduate to professional schools.
 Below you will find some resources that will help you design and teach a course using the book.

 - Syllabi.
 The pdf provides syllabi for four different marijuana law courses, each with a different emphasis: a broad survey course; a course on the issues confronting marijuana businesses; a course focusing on criminal justice issues; and a course on medical marijuana and health policy.

-- Additional Materials (under construction).
+- Additional Materials.
 The Additional Materials page provides copies of (or links to) regulations, cases, secondary articles, and other publications that did not fit or were only excerpted in the book.

 - Updates.
-The Updates page contains blog posts that will help you keep abreast of the latest developments in the field.
+The Home page contains blog posts that will help you keep abreast of the latest developments in the field.
 You can also find those posts organized by topic (i.e., where they would appear in the book) and by state.

 - External Links.
 The External Links page provides links to government agencies, advocacy groups, news sites, think tanks, and a range of other websites that provide further information and different perspectives on marijuana law and policy.

 And if you have any questions about teaching a course or adopting or using the book, you can contact me at robert<dot>mikos<at>vanderbilt<dot>edu — I would be happy to help!